-- Care provided through General Child Care, Migrant and Handicapped child care, and State Preschool is reimbursed through contracts with CDE.
+- General Child Care, Migrant and Handicapped child care, and State Preschool are reimbursed through contracts with CDE.
 Providers are reimbursed based on the number of children they serve. - Providers are reimbursed based on a Standard Reimbursement Rate (SRR).
-The SRR is the same across the state. - The monthly SRR for full-day care for a four year-old child is \$716.
+The SRR is the same across the state. - The monthly SRR for full-day care for a four-year-old child is \$716.